-For limited companies, when it comes to making decisions, company law states that shareholders who own more than 50% can pass a motion at a company meeting regardless of the views of other shareholders.
-If a shareholder(s) owns more than 75% of the shares, they control the company outright and can veto the decisions of all other shareholders.
+For limited companies, when it comes to making decisions, Company Law states shareholders who own more than 50% can pass a motion at a company meeting regardless of the views of other shareholders and if a shareholder(s) owns 75% or more of the shares they control the company outright and can veto the decisions of all other shareholders.

 This may not suit all business situations, especially where you have two or more founders holding equal share capital or a group of owners with varying amounts of capital, some of whom are directors and some who are not, but who are all working together for the company’s success.

 A shareholders’ agreement is entered into between all or some of the shareholders in a company.
 It regulates the relationship between the shareholders, the management of the company, ownership of the shares and the protection of the shareholders.
 They also govern the way in which the company is run.

 A shareholders’ agreement can help define how a business makes decisions to the benefit of all owners and is recommended where: